dhananjaya-poojari/Interview-Preparation/Interview Experience/README.md

 Many application domains (sites) can have the same application pool, and because they have the same application pool they run under the same processes, and under the same account - and they have the same settings of the pool.
 If this pool restarts, then all sites under that pools restarts.

 #### App domain
+In a server you can have many asp.net sites that runs together.
+Each one site is an app domain.
 </details>